Loecsen logo

 View the presentation

 Chinese is often described as “impossible” for beginners, mainly because of characters and tones.
-In reality, Chinese becomes approachable as soon as you learn it the right way: through real everyday expressions, repeated until they feel natural.
-The Loecsen Chinese course is a free online Chinese course for beginners, designed for people starting from zero, with one clear goal: help you start understanding and using Mandarin Chinese from the very first lessons.
+In reality, Mandarin becomes approachable as soon as you learn it the right way: through real everyday sentences, repeated until they feel natural.
+The Loecsen Chinese course is a free online Chinese course for beginners, designed for people starting from zero, with one clear goal: help you start understanding and using Mandarin Chinese from the very first lessons — with audio, pinyin, and practical patterns you can reuse immediately.

-Key idea: You do not learn Chinese by memorizing thousands of characters.
-You learn it by recognizing frequent patterns inside real sentences, until reading and speaking become automatic.
+Key idea: You do not learn Chinese by memorizing random lists.
+You learn it by recognizing high-frequency patterns inside real sentences, until listening, speaking, and reading become more automatic.

 The origins of Chinese and why the writing system matters

-Chinese has one of the oldest written traditions still in use today.
-Modern spoken Mandarin is a living language, used daily by hundreds of millions of people, while the writing system has preserved strong continuity across centuries.
-Unlike alphabetic systems, Chinese does not write sounds letter by letter.
-It uses characters that represent meaning and usually correspond to one spoken syllable.
+Chinese has one of the oldest continuous written traditions still used today.
+Modern spoken Mandarin is a living language, while the writing system preserves strong continuity across centuries.
+Unlike alphabetic systems, Chinese does not write sounds letter by letter: it uses characters that represent meaning and usually correspond to one spoken syllable.
 This makes Chinese visually different, but not random.

-The reassuring fact: spoken Mandarin uses a limited number of syllables.
-Once you practice listening and repetition, speaking becomes much more manageable than beginners expect.
+The reassuring fact: Mandarin uses a limited set of syllables.
+With consistent listening and repetition, speaking often becomes manageable earlier than beginners expect.

 Chinese writing: understanding characters without fear